truekonrads/python-asn1/README.rst

 =======

 Python-ASN1 is free software that is made available under the MIT license.
-Consult the file :doc:`LICENSE <license>` that is distributed together with this file for the exact licensing terms.
+Consult the file LICENSE that is distributed together with this file for the exact licensing terms.

 Copyright